Types of disability services

 Academic and exam support

 We’ll make sure you can access your courses, complete your assessments and sit exams or tests without barriers.
-If you need support beyond what's already there, let us know and we'll make it happen.
-Together, we’ll create an Academic Accommodation Plan that works for how you learn.
+If you need extra support let us know and we'll make it happen.
+Together, we’ll create an Academic Accommodation Plan which outlines the services and resources we’ll provide to support your learning.
 Once this is done, we'll let your school and faculty know what support you need.
 Talk to them about any upcoming assessments.

 Types of exam support available